ThinkMarkets Broker Review

 One of the biggest differentiators of ThinkMarkets is that it is regulated in both Australia and the United Kingdom, offering high reliability guaranteed by multiple regulatory bodies.
-Beyond that, you can get institutional type spreads with deposits as little as $200.
+Beyond that, you can get institutional type spreads with low minimum deposits ($0 on standard, $500 on ThinkZero).
 Most of the spreads that I see at this brokerage firm are typically saved for those who are either institutional traders or have larger accounts.
 This is one of the big driving points of ThinkMarkets from the beginning: trying to level the playing field between retail and institutional traders.

 The wide range of markets also helps, as it allows the trader to trade the entire world.
 Leverage runs all the way up to 500:1, but obviously, some markets will be different, such as cryptocurrency, which is just at 5:1, although it should be pointed out that it is very large for most firms.
 Please remember, though, that leverage cuts both ways, meaning that if you are inexperienced, you may wish to dial this back just a bit.

 ThinkMarkets Customer Service